 Variations

-Fruit - You can vary the type of fruit in this.
-Any fruit that cooks fairly quickly can work, such as canned fruits or berries.
+- Fruit - Plums, nectarines, or berries also work really well in this cobbler recipe.
 For fruits that take longer to cook, such as raw apples, you can cook them for a bit before adding the cobbler topping.
 Frozen cherries are also excellent.
 Just thaw them in the dish first (and don't drain the juice).

-Maple - Love the rich vibrant taste of maple syrup?
-Try omitting the sugar and subbing it for the milk.
+- Maple - Love the rich, vibrant taste of maple syrup?
+Try omitting the sugar and substituting it for the milk.

-Cast Iron Pan - If you prefer you can cook and serve this in a cast iron skillet!
+- Cast Iron Pan - If you prefer, you can bake and serve this in a cast iron skillet!

 Common Questions